-An open cracked makeup foundation with 3 individuals 2 smiling and one in the center upset in the mirror.
+An open makeup foundation with 3 individuals living with psoriasis smiling through the mirror.

 How NMOSD Affected My Favorite Hobby